 Deep conditioning is very important as well.
 You'll need to deep condition on a regular basis, and more often if your hair is damaged from coloring and heat styling.

-Here is a post on affordable and clean curly girl method approved products and another on my favorite curly girl approved products for thin curly hair.
+I also have a post on affordable and clean curly girl method approved products and another on my favorite curly girl approved products for thin curly hair.

-3. Style: This is the trickiest part.
+This is the trickiest part.
 There are so many styling methods and products.

 - Apply styling products to wet hair before drying.
 There are different ways to apply like scrunching it in, raking it in, smoothing it over, etc. Try different methods.

 - You can use curl creams, custards, mousse, and/or gel.
 Make sure to not touch your hair at all while it is drying.
 You want it to dry hard and crunchy, then you can scrunch out the crunchy hard cast to get soft curls.
-Read affordable and clean curly girl method approved products and curly girl approved products for thin curly hair. to see my top picks for curly girl approved products.
+Read affordable and clean curly girl method approved products and curly girl approved products for thin curly hair to see my top picks for curly girl approved products.

-- Use a cotton t-shirt, microfiber towel, or flour sack towel to plop dry your hair.
+- Use a cotton t-shirt, hair towel, or flour sack towel to plop dry your hair.
 See numbers 5 and 6 of my curly and wavy hair hacks post for more details on plopping.

 - If you need to dry faster, use a diffuser on low heat.
 I really like the Xtava Black Orchid diffuser.